Electoral Points Proposal

 a.
 Maximum Points

-Leading candidates can earn no more than seventy-five (75) percent of the
+Leading candidates can earn no more than seventy-five (75) percent of the available electoral points

-available electoral points in any given state.
-It should be strongly noted
+in any given state.
+It should be strongly noted that the mark of 75.00 % refers to the candidate

-in the above examples, rather than the actual percentage of popular votes
+evaluation figures explained in the above examples, rather than the actual percentage of popular votes

 in any given state.
-If the leading candidate does not have 75.00% of a
+If the leading candidate does not have 75.00% of a state's popular votes, but is

-votes just between themselves and any other eligible candidates, then
+determined to have at least 75.00% of the votes just between themselves and any other eligible

-it is that evaluation result which prevails.
+candidate(s), then it is the evaluation result which prevails.

-Example 1 - In a state offering 2,000 electoral points, the leader has
+Example 1 - In a state offering 2,000 electoral points, the leader has 81.53% of the popular vote,

-13.29%.
+and the 2nd place candidate has 13.29%.
 Under the normal procedures (see section 2 above),

-the leader would receive 1,720 points and the 2nd place
+the leader would receive 1,720 points and the 2nd place candidate would receive 280 points.

-Seventy-Five Percent Rule, the leader would receive only
+However, because of the Seventy-Five Percent Rule, the leader would receive only 1,500

 2,000 = 1,500 (1st) + 500 (2nd)

-Example 2 - In a state offering 1,000 electoral points, the leader has
+Example 2 - In a state offering 1,000 electoral points, the leader has 72.74% of the popular vote,

-candidates have 13.25% and 7.82% shares respectively.
+while the 2nd and 3rd place candidates have 13.25% and 7.82% shares respectively.

-Normally (again see section 2 above), the leader would
+Normally (again see section 2 above), the leader would receive 776 points, while the

-would receive 141 and 83 points respectively.
+2nd and 3rd place candidates would receive 141 and 83 points respectively.

-However, because of the Seventy-Five Percent Rule, the leader
+However, because of the Seventy-Five Percent Rule, the leader would receive only 750

-would be awarded as follows ...
+points, while the remaining 250 points would be awarded as follows ...

-The popular vote percentages of the 2nd and 3rd place candidates
+The popular vote percentages of the 2nd and 3rd place candidates (13.25 and 7.82 %

-(13.25 and 7.82 respectively) are added together for a sum of
+respectively) are added together for a sum of 21.07.
+Next, the 2nd place candidate's

-is divided by 21.07 for a result of 0.628856 which when multiplied
+percentage share of 13.25 is divided by 21.07 for a result of 0.628856 which when

 1,000 = 750 (1st) + 157 (2nd) + 93 (3rd)

-EXCEPTION 1 - If the leading candidate is the ONLY person with at least five
+EXCEPTION 1 - If the leading candidate is the ONLY person with at least five percent of a

-percent of a particular state's popular vote, then they will
+particular state's popular vote, then they will receive -ALL- of that state's

-receive -ALL- of that state's available electoral points.
+available electoral points.

-EXCEPTION 2 - In certain situations, the leading candidate (and others) may
+EXCEPTION 2 - In certain situations, the leading candidate (and others) may receive an amount of

-awarded because of the Minimum Points Rule
+points less than what would normally be awarded because of the Minimum Points Rule

 (see "Minimum Points" below).